-An annual report will be submitted to the Shareholder.
-The annual report will include audited financial statements and such other details as are necessary to permit an informed assessment of the company's performance and financial position during the reporting period.
+An annual report will be submitted to the Shareholders.
+The annual report will include audited financial statements and such other details as are necessary to permit an informed assessment of the company's performance and financial position during the reporting period provided to the Shareholder.

-ECL will provide regular updates to the shareholder on the ongoing performance of the entity which may include financial, strategic, risk and operational updates for any given period.
+ECL will provide regular updates to our shareholder on the ongoing performance of the entity which may include financial, strategic, risk and operational updates for any given period.